developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
-Enables or disables the symbology for GS1 DataBar barcodes.
-If your application does not expect to scan this symbology you should disable it to improve scanning performance.
+Controls the symbology for GS1 DataBar barcodes.
+If an application is not expected to scan this symbology, disable to improve scanning performance.
 This symbology was previously known as rss.
 ####Access